Sebastianhju/Runeterra-5e/Rules/Runes.md

 Whenever you score a takedown you gain a stack of Harvest.

-Once a turn when you damage a target you can choose to deal 1d6 force damage to that target.
-Once used this effect cannot be used again until you score a takdown or finish a long rest.
-This damage can only be dealt once to each individual target.
-The damage increases with 1d6 for every 25th stack you have.
+Once a turn when you damage a target you can choose to deal 1d6 force damage to that target plus 1 for every 20th stack of Harvest

+The damage for each threshold increases by 1d6 at level 5, 11 and 17.

 ---